 | Level | Grey (info) | Match level: Freq+PI+PS (best) / Freq+PI only / Freq+PS only |

 At the bottom of the detail row, a collapsible "All DB entries on X MHz" table shows every station the database knows for this frequency – useful for manual cross-checking in ambiguous cases.
+This table includes the calculated distance (Dist) to each transmitter, and you can click on any column header to sort the list.
 This section only appears when there are two or more DB entries on the frequency.

 When the validation reveals that metadata is missing or incorrect, the fix functions let you update the row with correct data directly from the database.